inbo/oscibio/content/posts/bird-tracking-cartodb-tutorial.md

             marker-fill: #F2D2D3;
         }

-[^3]: Maps can have spaces and punctation in their name, dataset names use lowercase and underscores.
+[^3]: Maps can have spaces and punctuation in their name, dataset names use lowercase and underscores.
-[^4]: You'll have dismiss to [cool](http://blog.cartodb.com/one-click-mapping/), but somewhat obstrusive `Analyzing dataset` pop-up.
+[^4]: You'll have to dismiss the [cool](http://blog.cartodb.com/one-click-mapping/), but somewhat obtrusive `Analyzing dataset` pop-up.

 ## Create a map of migration speed